xero3a/linux-admin-reference-guide/README.md

                from Fedora's servers

 **Note:**   ---   These problems were solved step-by-step through documentation review, testing fixes, and
-                     understanding RHEL's enterprise content model -- all part of what makes the work rewarding.
+                     understanding RHEL's enterprise content model -- all part of what makes the work.

 ---